NiklasEtzlinger/NiklasEtzlinger.github.io/support_omni.md

 ## Description

-Bring laughter to your fingertips with Funtastic!
-Explore thousands of jokes in fun categories—from Puns to Naughty.
-Save your favorites and share the joy!
+Convert Units fast, easy and precise.
+Omni Unit Converter is your all-in-one tool!

 ### Key Features:

-**Favorites List:**
-Save and organize your favorite jokes for quick access.
+**Search for Units:**
+Find Units fast and effortlessly!

 **Easy Navigation:**
-Intuitive interface to find jokes effortlessly.
+Intuitive interface to find units effortlessly.

-**Share the Laughter:**
-Share your favorite jokes with friends and family.

 **Regular Updates:**
-Fresh jokes added regularly to keep you entertained.
+App updated regularly to keep it fast and smooth.

 ## Support